-- As of this date, COVID-19 vaccines are provided free of charge to all people living in the United States, regardless of their immigration or health insurance status.
+- COVID-19 vaccines are provided free of charge to all people living in the United States, regardless of their immigration or health insurance status.

 - Locate a vaccination site near you